SEMI F50 - Guide for Electric Utility Voltage Sag Performance for Semiconductor Factories -

 The intent of this Guide is to help semiconductor manufacturers achieve both high levels of power reliability and power quality from energy utility providers.
 By becoming familiar with the cause and effect relationships of voltage sag events on the utility’s side of the electric meter, semiconductor manufacturers and electric utilities can work together to pursue efficient solutions for improved voltage sag ride-through in semiconductor factories.

-The scope of this Guide extends beyond a discussion of typical electric utility reliability and quality improvement techniques to developing a continuous improvement process for electric utility voltage sag performance (depicted graphically in Figure 2).
-Factors in this process include the following:
+The scope of this Guide extends beyond a discussion of typical electric utility reliability and quality improvement techniques to developing a continuous improvement process for electric utility voltage sag performance.

 SEMI S2 — Environmental, Health, and Safety Guideline for Semiconductor Manufacturing Equipment